wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-eladrin-bralani.md

 <details markdown="1">
 <summary>Salvaging the body</summary>

-A bralani dissolves in crystaline water and wind as it dies.
+A bralani dissolves in crystalline water and wind as it dies.
 Find ...
 (Roll as many times as the HD of the monster)

 1. Nothing.
 1. A masterfully crafted scimitar made of glass.
-1. A masterfully arrow made of ice.
+1. A masterfully crafted arrow made of ice.
 1. A bowstring made of wind.
 1. An invitation to the winter court.
 For one.
 1. A compass leading to the winter court, or back.
 One use.